-- 10. American Council of the Blind (202) 467-5081. - 11.
+- 1. American Council of the Blind- is a nonprofit organization working to increase the independence, security, equality of opportunity, and quality of life for all blind and visually impaired people.
+Phone: (202) 467-5081. - 2.
 The Blinded Veterans Association (BVA) supports Blinded Veterans with Veterans Assistance Programs.
 They offer a range of veteran assistance programs that are available to any veteran whether they are a member of BVA or not.
-They provide support for veterans through funding, advocacy, and assistance with navigating the Department of Veterans Affairs claims processes to ensure seamless integration.
-Phone (202)371-8880 - 12.
-National Federation of the Blind is a national, voluntary, non-profit organization dedicated to providing information and support to individuals who are blind, their families, and professionals, ensuring complete integration of the blind into society.
-Call (401) 659-9314 - 13.
-National Organization for Albinism and Hypopigmentation
+They provide support for veterans through funding, advocacy, and assistance with navigating the Department of

+Veterans Affairs claims processes to ensure seamless integration.
+Phone: (202) 371-8880

+- National Federation of the Blind is a national, voluntary, non-profit organization dedicated to providing information and support to individuals who are blind, their families, and professionals, ensuring complete integration of the blind into society.
+Phone: (401) 659-9314 - 4.
+National Organization for Albinism and Hypopigmentation is a nonprofit organization providing accurate information and support for people with albinism and their families.